Jack Davies Hare

 In particular, I create plasmas using intense electrical currents (around 1 MA), which heat initially solid materials to the plasma state.
 This processes also generates very large magnetic fields (10s T or more) which accelerate the plasmas to high speeds (100s km/s).
 These hot, dense, magnetised plasmas are ideal for testing fundamental processes in plasma physics.

-I’m an assistant professor at the Nuclear Science and Engineering Department at MIT, where I’m developing a new pulsed-power generator, PUFFIN, for producing high-energy-density plasmas.
-In January 2025, I'll be moving my group (and PUFFIN!) to the Cornell School of Electrical and Computer Engineering.
+In 2021, I started a new research group as an assistant professor at the Nuclear Science and Engineering Department at MIT.
+We spent three years developing a new pulsed-power generator, PUFFIN, for producing high-energy-density plasmas.
+In January 2025, I moved my group (and PUFFIN!) to the Cornell School of Electrical and Computer Engineering.
 Previously I worked as a graduate student and post doc at the MAGPIE pulsed power generator at Imperial College London.